-When pricing came under pressure for Sainsbury’s and mobile technology enabled widescale diversification of shopping habits, they needed to shift the focus for customer experience design from tactical deployment, to a strategic capability, in order to remain competitive.
+When pricing came under pressure for Sainsbury’s and mobile technology-enabled wide-scale diversification of shopping habits, the super-grocer needed to shift the focus for customer experience design from tactical deployment to a strategic capability.

-When Sainsbury’s pioneered the self-service supermarket in the UK in the 1950s, the role of the shopper changed forever.
-Over the last ten years, consumers’ expectations of shopping have changed dramatically and Sainsbury’s have continued to lead the way to offer choice and exceed customer expectations.
+When Sainsbury’s pioneered the self-service supermarket in the UK in the 1950s, the shopper’s role changed forever.
+Over the last ten years, consumers’ expectations of shopping have changed dramatically, and Sainsbury’s have continued to lead the way to offer choice and exceed customer expectations.

-Focusing senior leaders on the emerging commercial role of services
+Focusing senior leaders on the shift to services

 Sainsbury’s saw these trends continuing and needed senior stakeholders to work together to imagine and anticipate how stores and technology should change in response.
 The Engine Service Design Team researched leading-edge retail and emerging retail technology.
 An important early step was to engage the Operating Board to define, on one page, a service proposition and principles for the supermarket.
 Engine’s “Future of Shopping” project in 2015 helped focus senior leaders on the strategic opportunity of designing new services and one customer experience.